Prof. James P. Gleeson

-Prof. James P. Gleeson**

 Office: B3051, Main Building, UL

-  My group works on mathematical models for stochastic dynamics, particularly

-  on complex networks.
-As co-director of MACSI, I am also interested in

-  applying mathematical tools and techniques to solving real-world problems,

-  in collaboration with partners from industry, science and engineering.
-Our
+My group works on mathematical models for stochastic dynamics, particularly on complex networks.
+As co-director of MACSI, I am also interested in applying mathematical tools and techniques to solving real-world problems, in collaboration with partners from industry, science and engineering.
+I am a co-PI of Confirm, the Science Foundation Ireland Research Centre for Smart Manufacturing.

-  research is funded by Science Foundation Ireland and by the EU.